 Your customer retention rate is the number of customers that your business retains over a period of time.
 It is expressed as a percentage of existing customers who return to you or remain with you within that time frame.
-If your business has 100 customers in a month, and 20 take their business elsewhere, you have an 80% retention rate.
+For example, if your business has 100 customers in a month but 20 take their business elsewhere, you have an 80% retention rate.

 Calculating your customer retention rate

-First , you need to determine how regularly you want to measure.
-Retailers, for instance, may find it pertinent to measure customer retention on a monthly or quarterly basis.
-Businesses that use subscription models (like SaaS providers), however, may want to measure retention daily.
+First, decide how often you want to measure it.
+Retailers may find it pertinent to measure customer retention on a monthly or quarterly basis.
+By contrast, businesses that use subscription models (like SaaS providers) may want to measure customer retention daily.

 There’s a formula that you can use to calculate your retention rate.
 To use it you need three sets of data:

-To calculate your retention rate the formula is:
+The formula to calculate your retention rate is: